1. Introduction: The Bio-Acoustic Paradigm

 To maintain data consistency without locking the audio thread, Conchordal uses a multi-channel update strategy for the Landscape.

-5. The DorsalStream processes audio synchronously to update rhythm metrics, which are stored in landscape.rhythm.
+5. The DorsalStream processes audio synchronously within the worker loop to update rhythm metrics, which are stored in landscape.rhythm.

-This decoupled architecture ensures that the audio thread always sees a consistent snapshot of the physics, even if the analysis workers lag slightly behind real-time.
-Each worker can operate at its own pace without blocking the others.
+This decoupled architecture ensures that the audio thread always sees a consistent stream of samples, even if the analysis thread lags slightly behind real-time.
+The analysis thread processes all hops in-order to maintain NSGT time continuity.

 6.3 The Conductor: Scripting with Rhai